woowacourse/kotlin-racingcar/README.md

   - Move validation parts in init block of Car class.
   - Make the arguments already validated before making the instances.
 - [x] Depth Reduction needed.
-  - All depth should be 1.
+  - All depth should be 1.  - All depth should be 1.
+- [x] Change `move` function possible to test.
+  - move `getRandomNumber` function to Util.